SIRS Information for Instructors

 - An initial study has shown that there is no difference between student responses of male and female faculty although some variation was seen between instructors of various ages and experience levels2.

 This instrument is longer than our standard midcourse survey, but we hope it provides instructors with actionable feedback for change.
 You will still have the ability to add additional questions if you desire.
-We do suggest, if possible, providing time during synchronous classes to support higher response rates.
+We recommend providing time for survey completion during synchronous classes, if possible, in order to encourage higher response rates.

-If you would prefer not to run a midcourse survey in Blue, no problem!
-There are several other options for you to choose from:
+If you would prefer not to use a centrally-managed survey, no problem!
+There are several other options that allow you to run your own midcourse survey, and provide much greater flexibility in the timing and choice of questions:

-Google Forms: Recommended.
+- Google Forms: Recommended.
 Easy to use, quick to set up, and handles many question types (scales, comments, multiple choice, etc.).
-You can use a Rutgers ScarletMail account, or a standard Google account will also work.
+For Rutgers courses, you should use a Rutgers ScarletMail account rather than a standard Google account.
 Read how to create a survey in Google Documents, or sign in with your ScarletMail address and use the “template gallery” (upper-right corner) to see the ready-made “OTEAR Midcourse Template”.

 Note that Qualtrics is no longer recommended for simple surveys.
 Due to licensing costs, Qualtrics should only be used for research or other more complex survey needs.
 Please keep in mind that surveys for research or publication must meet legal requirements, possibly including Human Subjects Certification.
 Please contact the Office of Research Compliance for guidance.